shivannis/xandr-docs-public/xandr-docs/articles/invest/viewing-your-object-limits.md

 ---
-title : Microsoft Invest - Viewing Your Object Limits description : Xandr limits the number of object (line items, creatives, etc.) that you can have on the platform.
-Learn about the Object Limits Report that allows you to view these limits and proactively monitor your current usage.
+title: Microsoft Invest - Viewing Your Object Limits
+description: Xandr limits the number of object (line items, creatives, etc.) that you can have on the platform.
+Learn about the Object Limits Report that allows you to view these limits and proactively monitor your current usage. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Viewing your object limits